University Club atop Symphony Towers

 Crescendo and Encore Rooms

-In these two private meeting rooms that can combine to make one large room, the decor pays homage to the local arts community, from the opera to the symphony (located on the lower floors of the Symphony Towers building.)
+In these two private meeting rooms that can combine to make one large room, the decor pays homage to the local arts community, from the opera to the symphony.
 Members use them for sunrise yoga, and to host weddings, social and business events.
 It's perfect for seated dinners with up to 50 guests, or a reception of 65.